Annual Reports & Financials

 The WholeLife® Collaborative (WLC) is a community-based coalition that collectively offers a range of wrap-around support services to help vulnerable families flourish in the Spring Branch East (SBE) community of Houston, TX.
 Led by The Women’s Home, this effort is centered in SBE at our 30,000 sq. ft, Mabee WholeLife® Service Center, where we and our core partners have developed a coordinated, community-based, integrated care system.
 Our WLC offers holistic care for the entire family that includes primary and behavioral healthcare, youth development programs, adult basic education, vocational coaching/workforce development, physical wellness, basic needs assistance, and other wrap-around services.

 Together, The Women’s Home and the members of our WholeLife Collaborative collectively served over 5,000 individuals at the Mabee WholeLife Service Center including our tenants at Garden Place and Family Place.
-During the year, nearly 4,000 clients received low-cost primary healthcare services, 484 clients participated in behavioral health services including case management, mental health counseling and peer support services, 190 children participated in after school or summer youth development programs, 135 individuals received food pantry assistance, and 103 adults participated in vocational/workforce development programs.
+During the year, over 4,000 clients received low-cost primary healthcare services, 539 clients participated in behavioral health services including case management, mental health counseling and peer support services, 195 individuals received food pantry assistance, and 159 adults participated in vocational/workforce development programs.